Thursday, April 10, 2025

 “Are you God, Mister?”

-While these stories are touching and heart warming there is a serious lesson.
-People cannot see Jesus today but they do see the people who claim to be his disciples.
+While these stories are touching and heartwarming, there is a profound lesson.
+People cannot see Jesus today, but they can see the people who claim to be his disciples.
 Christians should show the love of God as well as preach about it.
 The love of God is most keenly seen in the death of Jesus.
-That's where he paid the cost price to provide forgiveness, hope, salvation and peace with God.
+That's where he paid the price to provide forgiveness, hope, salvation and peace with God.
 The verse I have quoted to you is as true today as it was when it was written: 'But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us,' Romans 5:8.

 The love of God is most vividly displayed – in Jesus Christ!